JLab Go Air review: These $29 wireless earbuds are surprisingly decent

 For better or worse, we assign quality to things based on how much they cost.
-If the best true wireless earbuds you can buy are $230, surely an alternative priced under $30 isn't worth your time, right?
+If the best true wireless earbuds you can buy are $230, surely an alternative priced for less than $30 isn't worth your time, right?
 Wrong.
 While it may have been true in the past that cheap true wireless earbuds weren't as reliable as their pricier competitors, that's not the case in 2020.
 JLab Audio's Go Air ($29) are serviceable regardless of price -- so much so that they might change your mind on cheap audio accessories.

 JLab Go Air review: These $29 wireless earbuds are surprisingly decent